datadryad/dryad-app/app/views/layouts/_about.html.md

 <h3>Learn more about Publisher Membership (including journals and scholarly societies)<a name="publisher"></a></h3>

-<p>Individual journals, publishers, and scholarly societies can be part of the Dryad community through a stand-alone publisher membership, or as a sponsor of data publishing fees, or in a combination of both.
+<p>Individual journals, publishers, and scholarly societies can be part of the Dryad community through a stand-alone publisher membership, as a sponsor of data publishing fees, through <a href="#submission-integration">submission integration</a>, or a combination of these.
 Publisher support for Dryad is essential in allowing us to provide open data infrastructure and simple workflows for your authors. </p>

-<h4>Publisher Membership benefits include:</h4>
+<p>Publisher Membership benefits include:</p>

 <ul>
 <li><strong>Transparent reporting and easier monitoring</strong><br/>